PriyansiKachhadiya/Expense_Ease/README.md

 # Expense_Ease

-A full-stack web application to manage and track expenses.
+A full-stack(MERN) web application to manage and track expenses.
 Users can create accounts, add/edit/delete expenses, and view a detailed expense history categorized by month.

 Features
 -User signup and login with secure password hashing.